-We invite you to join us online to learn more about Canada's world-class oil and gas industries and the actions they are taking to fight climate change online at Twitter, Instagram and Facebook today!
+We invite you to join us online to learn more about Canada's world-class oil and gas industry and the actions these companies are taking to fight climate change at Twitter, Instagram and Facebook today.
 We hope to see you there!

 Back to Climate Action

 Share this page to spread the word.

 Key Points • Oil demand is projected to peak in anywhere between 2020 and 2041, although most estimates place this event at the end of the 2030s • Trillions of dollars of investment is required into the oil industry over the next two decades to keep up with global demand and p...